Living in Sullivan Heights, Surrey BC: Everything You Need to Know

 Sullivan sits in central-south Surrey between 144 St & 152 St, bounded north by 64 Ave, south by 56 Ave, west by East Newton across 144 St, & east by Panorama Ridge & Cloverdale.
 The neighbourhood is named for Sullivan Hill, the ridge that runs east-west through the area & gives some Sullivan streets view-facing homes toward Mud Bay & Tsawwassen.
 Build-out happened primarily in the 1980s & 1990s, with active townhouse infill in the 2000s, 2010s, & 2020s.

 The housing footprint is mixed but detached-dominant.
 Detached on 6,500 to 8,000 sqft lots from the 1980s & 1990s makes up the inner residential streets.
 Newer townhouse complexes from 2000s, 2010s, & 2020s cluster along 144 St & 152 St, & along 60 Ave near the Sullivan Heights commercial cluster.
 Condo product is limited inside Sullivan, with a small low-rise & mid-rise cluster near the 152 St & 60 Ave node.
+That pocket feels more urban than the rest of Sullivan, with the newer condos, the shops, and the best transit connections in the neighbourhood all sitting around it.

 The Bottom Line